 - 1. The bidder has reviewed this RFP, and has investigated and familiarized itself with respect to all matters pertinent to this RFP and its proposal; - 2.
-The bidder's proposal is submitted in compliance with all applicable federal, state and local laws and regulations, including antitrust and anti-corruption laws;

-- 3. The bidder is bidding independently and has no knowledge of non-public information associated with a proposal being submitted by another party in response to this RFP other than a proposal submitted: (a) by an affiliate of that bidder or (b) for a project in which that bidder is also a project proponent or participant, which, in each case, must be disclosed in writing to the Evaluation Team with each such bidder's or affiliated bidder's proposal; - 4.
+The bidder's proposal is submitted in compliance with all applicable federal, state and local laws and regulations, including antitrust and anti-corruption laws; - 3.
+The bidder is bidding independently and has no knowledge of non-public information associated with a proposal being submitted by another party in response to this RFP other than a proposal submitted: (a) by an affiliate of that bidder or (b) for a project in which that bidder is also a project proponent or participant, which, in each case, must be disclosed in writing to the Evaluation Team with each such bidder's or affiliated bidder's proposal; - 4.
 The bidder has no knowledge of any confidential information associated with the development of this RFP; - 5.
 The bidder's proposal has not been developed utilizing knowledge of any nonpublic information associated with the development of this RFP; - 6.
 The bidder has not obtained any confidential bidding-related information directly or indirectly from any of the Distribution Companies, in preparation of its bid; - 7.
-Except as disclosed by the bidder in the relevant portions of its response, the bidder is not an Affiliated Company of any Massachusetts investor-owned electric Distribution Company and no Distribution Company that is seeking proposals pursuant to this RFP has a financial or voting interest, controlling or otherwise, in the bidder or the bidder's proposed project; and - 8.
-The bidder accepts that confidential information about their proposal may be shared with any members of the Evaluation Team (including their respective consultants), the Evaluation Team Consultant, the Independent Evaluator, ISO-NE, or Other Authorities personnel. - 9.
+Except as disclosed by the bidder in the relevant portions of its response, the bidder is not an Affiliated Company of any Massachusetts investor-owned electric Distribution Company and no Distribution Company that is seeking proposals pursuant to this RFP has a financial or voting interest, controlling or otherwise, in the bidder or the bidder's proposed project; - 8.
+The bidder accepts that confidential information about their proposal may be shared with any members of the Evaluation Team (including their respective consultants), the Evaluation Team Consultant, the Independent Evaluator, ISO-NE, or Other Authorities personnel; - 9.
+The bidder shall abide by/accept all rules and protocols put in place to maintain a fair, competitive, and transparent solicitation process; and - 10.
 The bidder will continue to observe these requirements throughout the RFP process.